A young boy in Gaza receives a winter jacket during a UNICEF winter aid distribution.

 Children in Beida village, rural Tartous, Syria, receive a box of winter gear on Jan.
 25, 2025.
 The distribution effort is part of UNICEF’s ongoing commitment to safeguarding children’s well-being in Syria and supporting families as they rebuild their lives in difficult circumstances.
 Through targeted interventions like this, UNICEF ensures that even in the coldest months, children can stay warm, healthy and safe. © UNICEF/UNI731429/Haddad

-This year's plan focuses on delivering lifesaving winter supplies and cash assistance to children and families in Afghanistan, Gaza, Lebanon, Syria and Ukraine — aid that not only promises protection against harsh weather, but also brings stability and hope.
+This year, UNICEF is focused on delivering lifesaving winter supplies and/or cash assistance to children and families in Afghanistan, Gaza, Lebanon, Syria and Ukraine — aid that not only promises protection against harsh weather, but also brings stability and hope.

 Learn more about UNICEF humanitarian cash transfers — a lifeline for families in a crisis